apache/openwhisk-runtime-go/docs/ACTION.md

 If you provide your own `main.main()`, the default `main` will not be generated.

-An example named `golang-main-standalone` is provided.
+An example named `standalone` is provided.